nthohuynh/AdapSwAGPlugin/README.md

 </br>
 Example: cp /plugin/AdapSwAGPlugin_1.0.0.201707091449.jar eclipse/plugins/
 </br>
-Finally, Restart Eclipse
+Finally, restart Eclipse
 </br>
 We tested this plugin with Eclipse Luna 4.4.2.

 <h1>3.
 Utilisation</h1>
+In order to use this tool, you should have three models: the variability model, the resolution model, and the base model.
+The first version of this tool support the base model specified only with ACME metamodel.

 <h2> 3.1.
-Specifying CVL model using EMF Editor </h2>
+Specifying CVL model and base model using EMF Editor </h2>
+<h3> Specifying the variability model and the resolution model by using CVL metamodel </h3>
 The extended CVL metamodel is placed in the metamodel directory.
 You can reuse this model to create your variability models from Eclipse EMF Editor.

 <img src="screenshot/eclipseplugin3.png" alt="Mountain View" align="middle" style="width:304px;height:228px;">